...and by the time 2001 rolled around, they had been out of business for 10 years.

 The Day the Earth Stood Still (1951) (the original one) shows doctors wondering how Klaatu can heal so marvelously fast, soon coming to the conclusion that his medical science must be far more advanced than theirs.
 And then they all light up their cigarettes.

 In the 1993 film on AIDS, And The Band Played On, a conference leads to Ken Jenkins asking this question, sure to inspire much inappropriate laughter in those who recognize him as Dr. Kelso on Scrubs:

 Dennis Donahue: When the doctors start acting like businessmen, who do the people turn to for doctors?

-In particular, there's the line "Clearly, Madame, genius has turned to madness" in The Phantom of the Opera (which featured Gerard Butler in the title role).
+In particular, there's the line "Clearly, Madame, genius has turned to madness" in The Phantom Of The Opera 2004 (which featured Gerard Butler in the title role).
 The line is already unintentional hilarity incarnate, but the 300 connection adds a whole new level of hilarity.

 Most incidents of Bald Black Leader Guy, especially ones used in comic settings (for example, Chris Rock's Head of State) have become this after the election of almost-bald black President Barack Obama.

 Even funnier is that Head of State features a smear campaign against Chris Rock's character, part of which is a newspaper article alleging that "He's Half White!"

 Or the fact that the movie featured a younger, relatively inexperienced African American vs the older war veteran for the presidency.